Upasnarana0105/Food-Delivery-App-UI/README.md

 ---

 Features
-1- Interactive prototype with real-time flow
-2- Clean and minimal user interface
-3- Easy navigation from home to checkout
-4- Food listing and order screens with visual hierarchy
+Interactive prototype with real-time flow.
+Clean and minimal user interface .Easy navigation from home to checkout.
+Food listing and order screens with visual hierarchy

 ---